 By Karee Blunt from Our Woven Journey

-Most people are familiar with the Pearl Harbor Memorial in Oahu, but have you heard of the Punchbowl?
+Most people know the Pearl Harbor Memorial in Oahu, but have you heard of the Punchbowl?

 Located in Honolulu, Hawaii, Punchbowl National Memorial Cemetery has become one of Oahu’s most popular attractions.
-Over five million people visit the cemetery to pay their respects and see the spectacular view each year.
+Over five million people visit the cemetery to pay their respects and see the spectacular yearly view.

 Since Punchbowl is situated in the crater of an extinct volcano, visitors can walk to the crater’s rim for one of the most panoramic views of Downtown Honolulu and the coast.